2025 Vendor Application & Guide

 • Assistance from WFNS staff and volunteers in finding, setting up, and tearing down your assigned table space

-• Bottled water and snacks (available in the greenroom)
+• Bottled water and snacks (available in the vendors-only greenroom)

 What to bring